aplteam/Fire/Docs/ReadMe.md

 # Fire

 Note that FiRe stands for FInd and REplace.
-Fire is a Windows0only application.
+Fire is a Windows-only application.

 ## Features